The date is set. The venue is booked. Now you just need to get people to show up. Worried? Maybe a little? Don’t be.

 The image will appear when the page is shared in the social networks.
 It could be the event logo, a picture of a room full of people, or just a genuine smiling face.

 Create simple video interviews of the speakers and post them here.
 These can be produced quickly using Google Hangouts or Skype.
 It’s easier than you think and very effective later on.
-If you ask nice, maybe the speakers will make a little video for you, like Jay Acunzo, founder of Unthinkable, did for us for Content Jam.
+If you ask nicely, maybe the speakers will make a little video for you, like Jay Acunzo, founder of Unthinkable, did for us for Content Jam.

 Without a clearly visible button and a call to action, you might not get any action…